 Heat 1 tablespoon oil over medium-high heat in a nonstick skillet.
 Add chops and brown on both sides.

 Tightly cover baking dish with foil and place in the center of the oven.
 Cook for 45 minutes.

 Remove from the oven, turn chops over, re-cover, and return to oven for another 45 minutes.

-Meanwhile, thoroughly mix together the butter and flour (this is called a beurre manié).
+Meanwhile, thoroughly mix together the butter and flour in a small bowl (this is called a beurre manié).

 Pour the puree into a skillet and bring to a simmer over medium heat.

 Add the beurre manié a bit at a time until it's all used, continuing to stir until thickened.
 Taste, adjust the seasonings, and serve over chops.